pietgeursen/sbot-gossip/README.md

 ## TODO

-- tests on scheduler
+- [ ] tests on scheduler
+  - [x] test that the scheduler makes and breaks connections
+  - [ ] what else needs to be tested?
 - [x] decide who to connect to next
-  - list sorted by age of last connection time / last error time.
+  -[x] list sorted by age of last connection time / last error time.
-  - if connection fails, push to end of list
+  -[x] if connection errors, push to end of list
 - open a PR on scuttlebot
   - replace gossip plugin with connection manager